This program prints Hello, world! print('Hello, world!') Run the program, and it would print out: Hello, world!

 Can be used for game development. | Lack of documentation. |

-This Python GUI library simplifies the process of creating native-looking UIs without adding extra overhead to the application.
-With wxPython, you can create applications for Linux, macOS, UNIX, and Windows.
+This Python GUI library simplifies creating native-looking UIs without adding extra overhead to the application.
+With wxPython, you can make Linux, macOS, UNIX, and Windows applications.

-wxPython includes a large number of widgets, all of which look very good across every supported platform without the need to customize them.
+wxPython includes many widgets, all of which look very good across every supported platform without the need to customize them.

 Key Features // Product Highlights